Jeff Cassar: Coaching

 Cassar was appointed by new head coach Steve Morrow, Clarke's replacement, as the team's goalkeeper coach.
 In May 2007, he became the goalkeeper coach for Real Salt Lake.
 However, he also spent time at the end of the season as an assistant with the Puerto Rico Islanders of the USL First Division.

 Jeff was called on as a goalkeeper coach for the U.S. Men's National Team in September 2013 during their world cup qualification bid against Mexico.

 On December 18, 2013, Cassar was named the new head coach of Real Salt Lake, replacing Jason Kreis after the latter became head coach of New York City FC.

 After serving as the head coach of Real Salt Lake for three full seasons in Major League Soccer, Cassar was dismissed on March 20, 2017, following an 0-2-1 start to the 2017 MLS season.
 Cassar's assistant coach Daryl Shore was appointed interim head coach on the same day.

+Cassar joined the staff of the Dallas Hornets youth club in July 2023.